-Luckily, we’ve seen enough (and maybe made a mistake or two) to know what will derail you.
-So, to make sure you don’t run into the same trouble, we’ve broken down the ten most common pitfalls that can wreak havoc on your rebrand.
-Take a look before you dive in.
+Luckily, we’ve seen enough to know what will derail a rebrand (and we’ve made plenty mistakes ourselves).
+So, to make sure you don’t run into the same trouble, we’re sharing the ten most common pitfalls that can wreak havoc on your rebrand, plus our tips to avoid them.
+If you’re about to embark on a rebrand, you’ll want to read through these before you call your first meeting.

 There’s no expiration date on your brand, but sometimes brands feel like they need a change for arbitrary reasons: it’s been too long, their competitor just rebranded, the new CEO doesn’t like the logo, etc. But a rebrand is a huge endeavor that requires serious thought before you begin.